lee-gyu/lee-gyu/README.md

 ### Hi there 👋
 ### I'm a software engineer who has been coding all-of-things!

-Now I'm studying knowledge about DevOps.
+Currently I'm a senior enginneer at an IT company.
-If you wanna know about my resume, please refer to [this 💬](https://gyucheol.github.io/portfolio)!
+If you wanna know about my resume, please see [this 💬](https://gyucheol.github.io/portfolio)!

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=GyuCheol)](https://github.com/anuraghazra/github-readme-stats)